-The ASA may take the Consumer Protection from Unfair Trading Regulations 2008 into account when it adjudicates on complaints about advertisements that are alleged to be misleading.
+The ASA may take the Consumer Protection from Unfair Trading Regulations 2008 into account when it adjudicates on complaints about marketing communications that are alleged to be misleading.
 See Appendix 1 for more information about those Regulations.

-The ASA will take into account the impression created by advertisements as well as specific claims.
-It will adjudicate on the basis of the likely effect on consumers, not the advertiser's intentions.
+The ASA will take into account the impression created by marketing communications as well as specific claims.
+It will adjudicate on the basis of the likely effect on consumers, not the marketer's intentions rules, to marketing communications that fall under those sections.

-Other sections of the Code contain product-specific or audience-specific rules that are intended to protect consumers from misleading advertisements.
-For example, the Children and Medicines sections of the Code contain rules that apply, as well as the general rules, to advertisements that fall under those sections.
+Other sections of the Code contain product-specific or audience-specific rules that are intended to protect consumers from misleading marketing communications.
+For example, the Children and Medicines sections of the Code contain rules that apply, as well as the general

-If an advertisement encourages consumers to buy a product or service through a distance-selling mechanism, broadcasters should seek legal advice to ensure they comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
+If a marketing communication encourages consumers to buy a product or service through a distance-selling mechanism, marketers should seek legal advice to ensure they comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.